pablodecm/phd_thesis/src/010_introduction.md

 Indeed, the problem of obtaining useful information from data is so involved in modern scientific experiments that a standalone chapter will be centered on statistical inference concepts and techniques.
+In fact, it could be argued that the inference is the ultimate goal of particle physics experiments, providing a key connection between theory and experiment.
 In [Chapter @sec:statinf] we review the main approaches for making quantitative statements based on data and their shortcomings.
 Two domain-specific aspects of data-analysis in high energy physics will be remarked: the generative-only characteristic